woheller69/browser/README.md

 - Allow location access
 - Allow camera access
 - Allow microphone access
 - Download images.
-This allows to save data, when not connected to WIFI.
+This allows to save data, **when not connected to WIFI**.
 If WIFI is available images will always be loaded.

 ### Greasemonkey style scripts